juliusbaechle/Quadcopter/README.md

                 2x

 You can find the CAD files of our parts in this repository.
+Use Autodesk Inventor 2019 to open them.
 You'll need a 3D printer: We were allowed to use one of the "EULE - Gmünder Wissenswerkstatt": Thanks for it!